 The kind of treatment depends on many factors, including the type of ovarian cancer, its stage and grade, as well as the general health of the patient.

-Chemotherapy is the use of chemicals (medication) to destroy cancer cells.
-Cytotoxic medication (drugs that are poisonous to cells) prevents cancer cells from dividing and growing.
+Chemotherapy is the use of certain medications to destroy cancer cells.
+Cytotoxic medication delivers drugs that are poisonous to cells.
+These drugs prevent the cancer cells from dividing and growing.

 If cancer is still present after chemotherapy treatment, doctors will switch to other treatments.